umd-lhcb/nixos-config-rpi/README.md

 experimental).
 Note that this is officially termed as 'unstable', but should be sufficient in our case.
 This branch can be used as a rolling release.

+> This image relying on the raspberry pi foundation's kernel, and the raspberry
+> pi foundation's boot chain, rather than our preferred u-boot based images using
+> the mainline kernel.
+>
+> This specific image will not be kept for stable releases, and will be removed
+> from Nixpkgs once a mainline-based u-boot-based generic image can boot on the
+> raspberry pi 4.

 Write the image to an SD card.
 In Linux, suppose we have a sdcard `mmcblk0` with 2 partitions `mmcblk0p1` and `mmcblk0p1`, then we should write to `mmcblk0`, **not** either of the partitions, with the following command: